ocean-onion/BDCraft-maybe/clean_docs/economy/villager.md

 - **Crop Appearance When Fully Grown**:
   - Regular BD Crops: Transform into ferns when fully mature (stage 4)
   - Green BD Crops: Transform into double ferns when fully mature (stage 4)
-  - Purple BD Crops: Transform into enchanted double ferns when fully mature (stage 4)
+  - Purple BD Crops: Transform into double ferns with purple particle effects when fully mature (stage 4)
 - **Physical Properties**:
   - No growth bonuses from different biomes or seasons
   - Growth time reduction only applies when planted within market boundaries